Case study: Gnatta on turning a no into a yes

 “Risk Ledger was imposed on us,” Jack joked.
 “But it turned out to be a positive thing.
 We saw the benefit of taking it forward and using Risk Ledger for our other clients and prospects”.

-That client was ASOS and their request for Gnatta to create a Risk Ledger supplier profile triggered a complete shift in the way Jack and his team manage information security.
+That client was a global online fashion retailer and their request for Gnatta to create a Risk Ledger supplier profile triggered a complete shift in the way Jack and his team manage information security.
 As a scaling business, Gnatta was in the common position between needing someone to do the work of a CISO and not being quite mature enough to fill that role as a permanent hire.

 “What it outlined was that we actually needed a central owner maintaining this stuff – instead of dragging shed loads of people away from their day jobs to manage every risk assessment that comes in,” Jack explained.